Why are Olympic pools so deep?

 Deeper water can equal bigger waves/stronger currents, making it physically more difficult.
 Deeper water can mean not being able to stand up if necessary, making it pragmatically scary and psychologically more difficult.

-What is the deepest swimming pool in the world?
+What is the deepest pool in America?

 Can you swim in 3 feet water?